khalna5/GenAI_Demo/README.md

 3. Selects values from each dropdown
 4. Verifies that the dropdowns have selected values

+The orders.spec.js file implements the following test cases:
+1. **Verify the title of the Web Orders page** - Tests that the page title is correctly set to "Web Orders"
+2. **Verify the title after navigating to different sections** - Tests that the page title remains consistent when navigating between different sections of the application

 ## Page Object Models

 ### LoginPage (`/pages/login.js`)